CONTACT|HELP

 • Submit a complete on-line application, together with all supporting documentation

-The Education Board will examine your file and if you are selected, such decision will be conditional upon your success in your current Bachelor final examination.
+The Executive Board will examine your file and if you are selected, such decision will be conditional upon your success in your current Bachelor final examination.

-The Education Board will examine your file and if you are selected, such decision will be conditional upon your success in your current Master year 1 final examination.
+The Executive Board will examine your file and if you are selected, such decision will be conditional upon your success in your current Master Year 1 final examination.

 Fees FAQ